js-ojus/flow/doc/data-model.md

 ```

 ### DocState
 A document's state is one of a set of enumerated types, but as defined by the consuming application.  `flow`, therefore, does not assume anything about the specifics of any state.
-Instead, it treats document states as plain, but controlled, text.

 Each defined document state has a specified set of valid succeeding states.
 A document in the current state, upon the occurrence of a transition event, can switch into one of only the specified successor states.